John Agar: Marriages

 Agar's sister was a schoolmate of Shirley Temple.
-In 1944 Agar escorted Temple to a party held by her boss at the time, David O. Selznick.
+In 1944 Agar escorted Temple to a party held by David O. Selznick.
 The two were married in 1945.
 Agar and Temple had a daughter together, Linda Susan Agar, born 1948 (who was later known as Susan Black, taking the surname of her stepfather, Charles Alden Black).
 However, the marriage foundered, in part because of Agar's drinking (he had been arrested for drunk driving) and in part because of pressures of their high public profile.
 Temple sued for divorce on the grounds of mental cruelty in 1949.
 The two were divorced on December 7, 1950.
 After the divorce, Agar had little contact with his daughter or with Temple.

-Agar remarried in 1951 to model Loretta Barnett Combs (1922–2000).
+Agar married model Loretta Barnett Combs (1922–2000) in 1951.
 They tried to elope but officials refused to marry them for an hour because Agar had been drinking.
 They remained married for 49 years until her death in 2000.
-They had two sons, Martin Agar and John G. Agar, III.
+They had two sons, Martin Agar and John G. Agar III.